krixik-ai/python-client/J-comments 2 - Pipelining Test List - 1.1.14.md

  - Start with Vector search (off-type input)
  - Start with Vector search (on-type input)

+yep do it

 P2.44 - .TEST_INPUT METHOD NULL ARGUMENT TESTS
 0 - Call help to see all arguments [If there are more, set of subsets must be expanded]
  - Null all arguments
  - [Null each argument and, if few enough, by MECE sets]

+not sure what this means

 P2.45 - .TEST_INPUT LOCAL_FILE_PATH TYPE CHECK TESTS
 - As integer
 - As boolean
 - As list
 - As dictionary

+type checked and tested but you do u

 P2.46 - .TEST_INPUT LOCAL_FILE_PATH VALIDITY TESTS
 - Random string